Armament Research and Development Establishment: 7.62×51 1A1 self loading rifle

-One of the earlier ARDE developments was the 7.62 mm 1A1 self-loading rifle (SLR) and its ammunition which replaced the Ishapore 2A1 bolt-action rifles (based on the 0.303 Lee–Enfield rifle) in Indian Army service then.
+One of the earlier ARDE developments was the 7.62 mm 1A1 self-loading rifle (SLR) and its ammunition which replaced the Ishapore 2A1 bolt-action rifles (based on the 0.303 Lee–Enfield rifle) in the Indian Army service then.
 Over a million rifles have been produced by the Rifle Factory Ishapore, and were used in the 1965 and 1971 Indo-Pakistan Wars.

 INSAS 5.56 mm small arms family

 Drawing heavily from its past experience with the 7.62mm SLR, ARDE developed the 5.56 mm Indian Small Arms System (INSAS).
 This helped standardize ammunition for infantry, reducing logistical problems.
 The infantry was earlier equipped with three types of small arms firing two types of ammunition, viz.
 7.62 mm Ishapore SLR, LMG and 9 mm carbine.
 The INSAS family replaces all the three weapons, and consists of an Assault Rifle, a Light Machine Gun, and a Carbine Variant.
 The INSAS was introduced in 1998, and has since supplanted the SLR as the service rifle of the Indian Army.